Ludwig Ferdinand Huber: Family background and early life

 The child was baptised Louis Ferdinand in the Catholic Church of Saint André des Arcs; one godparent was the wife of Michael Huber's friend Johann Georg Wille, a German-born artist and engraver.

 The father had no reliable source of income in Paris.
 When the position of a teacher of French at the University of Leipzig became available in 1766, he was happy to accept an offer that had been mediated by the art historian and diplomat Christian Ludwig von Hagedorn and the writer Christian Felix Weiße.
-The Huber family left for Leipzig on 15 September 1766.
+The Huber family left for Leipzig in September 1766.

 Huber, who was still called Louis Ferdinand by his family, grew up bilingual in French and German in culture-rich surroundings.
 His father had many connections to Leipzig society, including to the artist Adam Friedrich Oeser, who had influenced the young Johann Wolfgang von Goethe, as well as to poet Christian Fürchtegott Gellert.
 Michael Huber also had a large collection of engravings that attracted visitors and was mentioned in Goethe's autobiographical Dichtung und Wahrheit, and he became known as an art expert.
 Nevertheless, he was never financially well off, and as a Catholic could not obtain a formal Chair at the Protestant university.
 Huber's mother offered regular dinners for paying students interested in improving their French.
 This was not a very lucrative business but provided interesting company.
 Huber also learned English during this time; it is likely that he was instructed in speaking and conversation by one of his parents' boarders.

 Huber's mother was overprotective of her only surviving child and kept the boy from all physical exercise for years after a slight accident at the age of eight.
 Huber never learned to ride on horseback or to dance, and was physically awkward all his life, except while playing billiards or during theatrical productions.
 His education was unsystematic; he read voraciously the books in his father's house, most of which were in French, and became highly knowledgeable in some fields while missing out on others that would have been expected from an educated young person in his time.
 Huber had no instruction in Ancient Greek and classical antiquity, he lacked knowledge of music or natural sciences, and he had no religious education nor any interest in religious questions.
 On the other hand, he knew foreign languages and was enthusiastic about literature; in addition to English, French, and German, he could read Italian.
 He was especially enthusiastic about William Shakespeare's plays.